av8ta/flight-tracker-3d/README.md

 # flight-tracker-3d

-Decodes ads-b packets recived from a software defined radio such as the repurposed digital tv usb stick known as rtl-sdr and displays flight tracks.
+Decodes ads-b packets received from a software defined radio such as the repurposed digital tv usb stick known as rtl-sdr and displays flight tracks.

 Left pane shows the positions on a leaflet map.
 The right side shows a 3D rendered view from the pilot's perspective courtesy of cesiumjs.